ndrean/live_map/README.md

 The [Leaflet.js](https://leafletjs.com/) library is our "raster tile client": it fetches online png files from a server - OpenStreetMap - and stitches this collection of images.
 The immediate optimisation would be to use **vector tiles** instead and the more powerful library [maplibre](https://maplibre.org/maplibre-gl-js-docs/api/).
 The Leaflet setup and code is [here](#leaflet-setup)

 The database is a Postgres database with the **Postgis** extension enabled.
 We use the **geography** version.
 We perform a "[nearest neighbours] (https://postgis.net/workshops/postgis-intro/knn.html)" search to the current location with regards to the dimension of the map.
 See also Crunchy data [post](https://www.crunchydata.com/blog/a-deep-dive-into-postgis-nearest-neighbor-search).

 We use a spatial index, the [GIST](https://postgis.net/docs/using_postgis_dbmanagement.html#Create_Spatial_Table) format to improve the speed of search.
-We also limit the period of the retrieved events and a rate limiter.
+We also limit the period of the retrieved events.
 The config for Postgis is [down here](#postgis-setup).

 The map and the table are "soft" live updated whenever a new event is created by a user, and `Presence` is enabled too.